 The difference between how much an item costs and what it sells for.
 On a larger scale, it’s how much sales revenue a company keeps after all the direct costs of making a product or performing a service are accounted for.
 It’s also called gross profit margin.

 This practice speeds up the customer’s shopping experience.
-Drive-thrus, pop-up stores, and mobile businesses like food trucks all fit in this category.
+Drive-throughs, pop-up shops and mobile businesses like food trucks all fit in this category.

-Also called an impulse buy, this happens when a customer makes an unplanned purchase of a product or service right before checking out at the store.
-Some retailers set up small items around their cashwrap to encourage this behavior (like a grocery store that puts magazines and candy in the checkout lane).
+Also called an impulse buy, this happens when a customer makes an unplanned purchase of a product or service right before checking out at the shop.
+Some retailers set up small items around their check-outs to encourage this behaviour, notably many supermarkets have banned the use of candy in these displays as this encouraged unplanned additions of unhealthy snacks to customer diets.

-This is a system a retailer uses to make sure the right inventory is in the right place, at the right time, and in the right quantity.
-As a part of this, the retailer is making sure that ordering, shipping, handling, and related costs are kept in check.
-Learn more about inventory management best practices.
+This is a system a retailer uses to make sure the right inventory is in the right place, at the right time and in the right quantity.
+As a part of this, the retailer is making sure that ordering, shipping, handling and related costs are kept in check.

 The average number of times that inventory on hand is sold or used during a specific time period.
 Most of the time, high stock turn is good — it means you’re selling a lot without stocking too much.
 To calculate it, divide the cost of goods sold by the average inventory.